-It’s the cutest thing when cats nuzzle your face, but when they start sniffing your breath, you’ve got to wonder why anyone would want to smell that?
-Cats are undoubtedly quirky creatures, and their interest in our breath can be chalked up to one of those weird behaviors that make us wonder about our cat friends.
+It’s the cutest thing when cats nuzzle your face, but when they start sniffing your breath, you have to wonder why anyone would want to smell that.
+Cats are undoubtedly quirky creatures, and their interest in our breath can be chalked up to one of the weird behaviors that make us wonder about our cat friends.

-We’re here to dispel the mystery around this rather odd but endearing behavior.
+We’re here to dispel the mystery around this odd but endearing behavior.
 We found seven reasons that cats love to sniff when we exhale.
-Here, we explore the reasons and give you something to talk about at the dinner table tonight.
+Below, we’ll explore the reasons and give you something to discuss at the dinner table tonight.

 The 7 Reasons Why Cats Smell Your Breath

-We’ve all seen our cats seek out the warmest places in the house.
-That tiny patch of sun, the heating vent in the floor, or the perfect spot in front of the fireplace.
+We’ve all seen our cats seek out the warmest places in the house, including the tiny patch of sun, the heating vent on the floor, or the perfect spot in front of the fireplace.

-Our breath is quite warm as well, and if you breathe gently on your cat, it could be an attraction to that warmth you’re seeing.
+Our breath is also quite warm, and if you breathe gently on your cat, it could be an attraction to that warmth you’re seeing.

-This is probably one of the main reasons that your cat is so intrigued by your breath.
-Just like any animal, cats are food-oriented, and your breath contains myriad interesting scents.
+This is probably one of the main reasons your cat is so intrigued by your breath.
+Like any animal, cats are food-oriented, and your breath contains several interesting scents.

-If you’ve recently eaten something that your cat might be drawn to—a tuna salad sandwich for lunch, for example—it’s no wonder that your cat is enjoying the ambrosia of your breath so much!
+If you’ve recently eaten something your cat might be drawn to—a tuna salad sandwich for lunch, for example—it’s no wonder your cat is enjoying the ambrosia of your breath so much!

-Cats can tell when their owners are going through emotional turmoil and when we are sick.
+Cats can tell when their owners are going through emotional turmoil and when they are sick.
 They typically do this through scent.
-If you’re not well, your cat might be smelling your breath because they might be able to detect there’s a problem.
+If you’re not well, your cat might smell your breath because they can detect a problem.
 This can also occur if you recently took medication.

-When a cat smells your breath, they are picking up information about you.
-They also probably enjoy your breath because it’s uniquely you, and that gives them comfort.
+When a cat smells your breath, they pick up information about you.
+They also probably enjoy your breath because it’s uniquely you, which comforts them.

-Your cat is demonstrating complete love and trust for you by entering your physical space.
+By entering your physical space, your cat demonstrates complete love and trust for you.
 It’s an intimate and vulnerable act to place your face next to someone else.
-If your cat trusts you, smelling your breath is just a lovely physical sign of this bond.
+If your cat trusts you, smelling your breath is a lovely physical sign of this bond.

-Not every cat out there will smell your breath, for any or none of these reasons.
-Some cats might just do it for the smell of what you last ate, while others are looking for warmth and comfort.
+Not every cat out there will smell your breath for any or none of these reasons.
+Some cats might do it for the smell of what you last ate, while others look for warmth and comfort.

-We hope that the breath-smelling sessions with your cat are done alongside gentle head bunting and that you enjoy the whole process.
-This beautiful little creature clearly trusts you, and you should feel honored to be your cat’s chosen one.
+We hope the breath-smelling sessions with your cat are done alongside gentle head bunting and you enjoy the whole process.
+This beautiful little creature trusts you, and you should feel honored to be your cat’s chosen one.